Take a look at our gallery for a taste of the amazing wildlife that can be seen on and around Craskie Estate.

 Cannich Stores & Post Office - www.cannichstores.co.uk

-Local Spar shop and Post Office in the centre of and serving the village of Cannich.
-A good place to get essential supplies and fill your fridge.
+Local Spar shop and Post Office in the village centre.
+A good place to get essential supplies and also does takeaway pizza, delivery available.

-Slaters Arms - Cannich's local pub serves local Ales and home cooked food.
+Slaters Arms - Cannich's local pub serves local ale and home cooked food.

-Cnoc Hotel, Struy - Good pub food and local ales in Struy some 7 miles distant. www.thecnochotel.co.uk
+Cnoc Hotel Struy - Good pub food and local ales in Struy some 7 miles away www.thecnochotel.co.uk

-Fiddler's, Drumnadrochit - Famous whiskey bar serving great quality home cooked food and boasting hundreds of whiskeys for the malt lover.
-(Open March-November) www.fiddledrum.co.uk
+Fiddler's Drumnadrochit - Famous whisky bar serving good quality home cooked food and hundreds of whisky's to try (open March to November). www.fiddledrum.co.uk

-Tomich Hotel, Tomich - Yet another local hotel serving good local produce and ales. www.tomichhotel.co.uk
+Tomich Hotel - Another hotel serving good local produce and fine ales www.tomichhotel.co.uk

 Hillwalking, Hiking and Munro-Bagging - Craskie is perfectly situated to access a number of Munro peaks and Corbett peaks in the local area, 14 Munro peaks can be reached easily. www.munromagic.com.
 During the summer a ferry service runs to take you across Loch Mullardoch to the mountains on the other side.
 We can arrange to transport you to and from the ferry point.